I'm a member

 After cessation of growth, bone is in a constant state of remodeling (or turnover), with initial absorption of bone by osteoclasts followed by deposition of new bone matrix by osteoblasts.
 This constant bone turnover is critical to the overall health of the bone, by repairing microfractures and remodeling the bony architecture in response to stress.
 Normally, the action of osteoblasts and osteoclasts is balanced, but bone loss occurs if the 2 processes become uncoupled.
 Bone-turnover markers can be categorized as bone-formation markers or bone-resorption markers and can be identified in serum and/or urine.
 The table below summarizes the various bone-turnover markers.

-Bone-turnover markers have been extensively researched in diseases associated with markedly high levels of bone turnover, such as Paget’s disease, primary hyperparathyroidism, glucocorticoid-induced osteoporosis, or renal osteodystrophy.
-There has been recent interest in the use of bone-turnover markers to evaluate age-related osteoporosis, a disease characterized by slow, prolonged bone loss, resulting in an increased risk of fractures at the hip, spine, or wrist.
+There has been recent interest in the use of bone-turnover markers to evaluate age-related osteoporosis, a condition characterized by slow, prolonged bone loss, resulting in an increased risk of fractures at the hip, spine, or wrist.
 Currently, fracture risk is based primarily on measurements of BMD in conjunction with other genetic and environmental factors, such as family history of osteoporosis, history of smoking, and weight.
 It is thought that the level of bone-turnover markers may also predict fracture risk possibly through a different mechanism than that associated with BMD.
 However, it must be emphasized that the presence of bone-turnover markers in the serum or urine is not necessarily related to bone loss.
 For example, even if bone turnover is high, if resorption is balanced with formation, there will be no net bone loss.
 Bone loss will only occur if resorption exceeds formation.
 Therefore, bone-turnover markers have been primarily studied as an adjunct, not an alternative, to measurements of BMD to estimate the fracture risk and document the need for preventive or therapeutic strategies for osteoporosis.